UCIDataScienceInitiative/IntroR_Workshop/index.md

 1. R language has many built-in functions
 2. Each function has a name followed by ()
-3. Arguments of a function are put within parentheses
+3. Arguments of a function should mention within parentheses
 4. R packages are a comfortable way to maintain collections of R functions and data sets
 5. Packages allow for easy, transparent and cross-platform extension of the R base system